Symplectic 4-manifolds admit Weinstein trisections: Singular bridge trisections and branched coverings

-\begin{remark} The main theorem statement in \cite{Auroux} is that every closed symplectic $4$--manifold admits an \emph{$\varepsilon$--holomorphic} singular covering.
+\begin{remark} Theorem~1 of~\cite{Auroux} states that every closed symplectic $4$--manifold admits an \emph{$\varepsilon$--holomorphic} singular covering.
 The $\varepsilon$--holomorphic condition is related to an almost complex structure $J$ which is compatible with the symplectic form.
 This condition means that the coordinate charts used to identify $f$ locally with the models take $J$ very close to the standard integrable complex structure on $\C^2$.
 For the purposes of this paper, we want to deal directly with the symplectic form instead of a compatible almost complex structure.
-If $\varepsilon<1$, the branch locus $R$ and its image $f(R)$ are (singular) symplectic submanifolds.
-Auroux also proved that a $\varepsilon$--holomorphic singular covering also satisfies the symplectic condition that $\widetilde{\omega}_t:=tf^*\omega_{FS}+(1-t)k\omega$ is symplectic for $t\in[0,1)$ as \cite[Proposition 11]{Auroux}, so Theorem \ref{thm:auroux} follows from combining Theorem 1 and Proposition 11 in \cite{Auroux}.
+If $\varepsilon<1$, the branch locus $R$ and its image $f(R)$ will be (singular) symplectic surfaces.
+In the paragraphs preceding \cite[Proposition 11]{Auroux}, it is noted that the cohomological condition $[f^*\omega_{FS}]=k[\omega]$ holds for Auroux's method of producing of branched covers.
+Auroux also proved that an $\varepsilon$--holomorphic singular covering also satisfies the symplectic condition that $\widetilde{\omega}_t:=tf^*\omega_{FS}+(1-t)k\omega$ is symplectic for $t\in[0,1)$ as \cite[Proposition 11]{Auroux}.
+Therefore Theorem \ref{thm:auroux} follows from combining these results from ~\cite{Auroux}.
 By Moser's theorem $(X,\widetilde{\omega}_t)$ is symplectomorphic to $(X,k\omega)$ for $t<1$.
 The pull-back form $f^*\omega_{FS}$ is not itself symplectic because it is degenerate along the branch locus.
 However, the condition that $\widetilde{\omega}_t$ is symplectic for $t<1$ shows that $f^*\omega_{FS}$ is arbitrarily close to a symplectic form that is symplectomorphic to $(X,k\omega)$.
 In fact, there is an explicit small perturbation of $f^*\omega_{FS}$ which is localized near the branch locus that yields a symplectic form directly from the smooth map $f$.
 We will discuss and use this perturbation in detail in Section~\ref{sec:lifting}. \end{remark}